dansmyers/ComputerOrganizationAndArchitecture/Assignments/3-Benford's_Law.md

-# How to Do Better White Collar Crimes
+# How to Commit Better White Collar Crimes

 ## Due Wednesday, 10/12